Radiation levels near Japan's damaged Fukushima reactor hit two-year high

 The accidents at the Fukushima Daiichi plant, 220 km (130 miles) north of Tokyo, are adding to the crisis and stirring doubt over Tepco's abilities to carry out a complex cleanup widely expected to take decades.

-Tepco said combined Cesium-134 and Cesium-137 readings just outside the damaged No. 2 reactor spiked to 1,200 becquerels per litre on Wednesday, more than 13 times the level on Tuesday.
+Tepco said combined Cesium-134 and Cesium-137 readings just outside the damaged No. 2 reactor spiked to 1,200 becquerels per liter on Wednesday, more than 13 times the level on Tuesday.

-Cesium-134 readings were 370 becquerels per litre while Cesium-137 was 830/litre within a silt fence right outside the reactor building.
-Regulatory limits for Cesium, which emits a strong gamma radiation and is harmful to the human body, is 90 bq/litre for Cesium-137 and 60 bq/litre for Cesium-134.
+Cesium-134 readings were 370 becquerels per liter while Cesium-137 was 830/liter within a silt fence right outside the reactor building.
+Regulatory limits for Cesium, which emits a strong gamma radiation and is harmful to the human body, is 90 bq/liter for Cesium-137 and 60 bq/liter for Cesium-134.

 A Tepco spokesman said the sudden spike in radiation was caused by construction work near the No. 2 building.